Creatures of Light and Darkness: Background

 The Universe was once ruled by the god Thoth, who administered the different forces in the Universe to keep things in balance.
 In time, he delegated this administration to his "Angels" (other god-like beings), who were each in charge of different "stations", or forces in the Universe.
-Such stations included the House of the Dead, the House of Life, the House of Fire, and so on.
+Such stations include the House of the Dead, the House of Life, and the House of Fire.

 At some point, Thoth had awakened a dormant, malevolent force on a distant planet.
-This dark force, called the Thing That Cries In The Night, is so powerful and malevolent that it nearly obliterated Thoth's wife and threatens to consume the galaxy.
+This dark force, called The Thing That Cries In The Night, is so powerful and malevolent that it nearly obliterated Thoth's wife and threatens to consume the galaxy.
 Thoth works to contain and destroy the creature, and in so doing, neglects his duties in maintaining the Universe.
 The Angels become rebellious and use the power vacuum to fight amongst themselves for dominance.

 Thoth's son Set, who through an anomaly in Time is also his father, fights the creature across a devastated planet.
 Just as Set is about to destroy the creature, he is attacked by the Angel Osiris, who unleashes the Hammer That Smashes Suns, a powerful weapon that nearly kills Set and the creature.
 Thoth's brother, Typhon, who was helping Set in the battle, vanishes without a trace and is presumed dead.
 (Typhon appears as a black horse-shadow, without a horse to cast it.
 He contains within himself something called Skagganauk Abyss, which resembles a black hole, not a term in common use at the time.)

 The Thing That Cries In The Night survived the blast, and so Thoth, who has meanwhile been utterly overthrown by his Angels, has no choice but to contain the dark force until he can find a way to destroy it.
 He also revives the personality of his wife and keeps her safe on a special world known only to him, where the seas are above the atmosphere, not below them.
-He also scatters Set's weapons and armor across the Universe for safe-keeping in the event that Set can ever be found.
+He also scatters Set's weapons and armor across the Universe for safekeeping in the event that Set can ever be found.
 Having been overthrown, he is now dubbed The Prince Who Was A Thousand by all in the Universe.

 Some of the surviving Angels hide among the peoples of the Universe as mysterious "immortals", but others—Osiris and Anubis—take over the House of Life and the House of Death, respectively.
 Other stations are abandoned, and Osiris and Anubis are the only two powers in the Universe now.
 Osiris cultivates life where he can, while Anubis works to destroy it.
 Plenty and famine, proliferation and plague, overpopulation and annihilation, alternate in the Worlds of Life between the two Stations, much to the detriment of those who inhabit them.